skuep/AIOC/README.md

   - Click "Add CPL File" and upload ``POS-k1-aioc.csv``
   - Press Next
   - Look Through components, see if something is missing or problematic and press Next
-  - Check everything looks good and Save to Cart
+  - Check everything looks roughly good (rotations are already baked-in and should be correct).
+Save to Cart

+This gives you 5 (or more) SMD assembled AIOC.
+The only thing left to do is soldering on the TRS connectors (see [here](#how-to-build)).
+The total bill should be around 60$ US for 5 pieces plus tax and shipping from China.

 ## How To Build
+This is the process I use for building.
+See photographs in ``images`` folder.
 - You need to use Monacor PG-204P and PG-203P or compatible TRS connectors (2 solder lugs and a big tab for the sleeve connection)
 - Cut the 2.5mm and 3.5mm TRS sleeve tab where the hole is located
 - Put both TRS connectors into the solder guide (or a cheap HT that you don't mind potentially damaging).
 Make sure, that they are seated all the way in
+- Insert the AIOC PCB into the solder guide
 - Solder sleeve tab on the back side for both TRS connectors first
 - Turn around PCB and solder remaining solder lugs